 Durable chew toys can divert attention from objects that dogs may want to ingest.
 There are several sprays available on the market–as well as homemade sprays–that can deter dogs from eating non-food items.

-Professional behaviorists may be more suited to help dogs with pica than veterinarians when the cause is psychological.
+Professional behaviorists may be more suited to help dogs with pica than vets when the cause is psychological.
 You should follow their instructions closely and not punish your dog or yell because these can increase anxious or attention-seeking behavior.

 Whether the cause is psychological or medical, it’s a good idea to remove objects from dogs’ environments that they feel compelled to eat.
 Supervising outdoor time, crating while you’re away, or muzzling dogs when they are not within eyesight are all potential options.